MaksymMatuliak/internet-shop/README.md

 This project has authentication and authorization filters, DAO and Service layers, Servlets and JSP pages.

-DAO layer has two implementations: inner storage based on List and outer storage based on MySQL DB.
+DAO layer based on MySQL DB.

 ## <a name='structure'></a>Project structure